nyambura00/nyambura00/README.md

 ### Hi there.
 How are you doing?
-I'm Winnie👋
+I'm Winnie Nyambura👋

-let myScope = [...etc, "Cybersecurity", "Web Devt"];
+let myScope = [..., "Web2", "Web3", "Linux", "Software Security"];

-Let's learn and engage sometimes!👯
 <!--
 **nyambura00/nyambura00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.